NLaff/Lafferty.co-v2/content/blog/Why Notion is the Best Productivity App of 2020.md

 ### Feature Comparison

-I cover all of ClickUps features in my [full review](/reviews/clickup/), but here's a small snapshot.
+I cover all of the features in my [complete ClickUp review](/reviews/clickup/), but here's a small snapshot.

 **ClickUp Features**
 - To-Do Lists